Nan Madol: Archaeology

 Today Nan Madol forms an archaeological district covering more than 18 km² and includes the stone architecture built up on a coral reef flat along the shore of Temwen Island, several other artificial islets, and the adjacent Pohnpei main island coastline.
 The site core with its stone walls encloses an area approximately 1.5 x 0.5 km containing 92 artificial islets—stone and coral fill platforms—bordered by tidal canals.

 Carbon dating indicates that megalithic construction at Nan Madol began around AD 1180 when large basalt stones were taken from a volcanic plug on the opposite side of Pohnpei.
 The earliest settlement on Pohnpei was probably around AD 1 although radiocarbon dating shows human activity starting around AD 80–200.

 In 1985, the ruins of Nan Madol were declared a National Historical Landmark.

 Until its closure in 2012, objects from the site were displayed at Lidorkini Museum.

+Offshore underwater archaeological surveys at Nan Madol

+In 1978 and 1979, Arthur Saxe conducted underwater archaeological surveys to investigate reports of submerged basalt columns just offshore of Nan Madol and to search for two legendary submerged prehistoric cities known as Kahnihmw Namkhet and Kahnihmweiso.
+These surveys reported finding several tall stone pillars covered in coral growth and as tall as 6 m tall, 0.9–1.2 m wide, at depths of over 25 m.
+Neither Kahnihmw Namkhet nor Kahnihmweiso was found.
+However, it was hypothesized that the city of Kahnihmweiso might have been built over a cavern, which collapsed and formed a blue hole that swallowed the city.

+In 1988 and 1989, a team of archaeologists from the University of Oregon conducted underwater archaeological surveys around Nan Madol.
+They found a number of prone basalt columns on the sea floor seaward of Nan Madol.
+They concluded that these columns consisted of lost, discarded or fallen building materials.
+They also examined underwater pillars reported by Saxe.
+They located two randomly spaced clusters of columns.
+They drove a steel rod into two of them and found only coral.
+One of them was raised and carefully dissected.
+This column was found to consist entirely of coral and clearly is not a "purposely positioned stone column".

+In 2013, Ishimura and others used multi-beam sonar, ROVs, and scuba diving to examine submerged block-shaped features and columnar objects and the blue hole.
+They found neither evidence of anthropogenic pillars composed of basalt columns nor any evidence that the underwater columns are man-made structures.
+They also concluded that the blue hole is a sinkhole that developed in reef limestones during sea level lowstands of glacial maximums.

-Lost continent theories
+In popular culture and lost continent theories

 Nan Madol has been interpreted by some as the remains of one of the "lost continents" of Lemuria or Mu.
 Nan Madol was one of the sites James Churchward identified as being part of the lost continent of Mu, starting in his 1926 book The Lost Continent of Mu Motherland of Man.